rana/ltcd-rs/README.md

 Algorithm analysis.
 Evaluate the algorithm's time complexity and space complexity.
 Characterize and name the algorithm(s) and technique(s) used.

-When using the two-pointer technique, name the variables `lft` for the left, slow pointer, and `rht` for the right, fast pointer.

 LeetCode Challenges.
 Use the challenge title and number for the Chat title.
+Do not place function in `impl Solution`.
 ```